mtutusaus/tek371-driver/README.md

 This repository has all the commands and functions necessary to control the Tektronix TEK371 high power curve tracer using [PyVISA](https://pyvisa.readthedocs.io/).
 Its intended use is to perform I-V curves of power semiconductor devices, even though the equipment is capable of much more.
 The functions to control other aspects rather than the I-V curves are implemented, but not tested.

+> **Note:** As for version 0.1.0, the controller only works if it is the only equipment controlling the SRQ line of the GPIB bus.
+If other equipments connected to the same bus hold the SRQ line the controller will not detect the end of a sweep measurement.

 ---

 ## Features